bwplotka/my/web/content/posts/golang-memory-monitoring.md

 Go 1.12.5 works well, but makes it a bit more difficult to monitor saturation, as any additional complex optimizations with the kernel.

+This post was written as a response to the confusion, the new Go memory management caused.
+I have seen many questions around this on [Thanos](https://thanos.io) slack channel and while talking with people at KubeCon Eu 2019.
+More and more applications will be released with Go 1.12.5 so be prepared.
+Open source projects I maintain and help with like [Thanos](https://thanos.io), TSDB and Prometheus use new Go 1.12.5 already in new releases.

+So:
 * If you depend on `container_memory_usage_bytes` switch to `container_memory_working_set_bytes` metric to closest possible experience.
 It's not perfect though.
 * Use `go_memstats_alloc_bytes` and others (e.g `go_memstats_.*_inuse_bytes`) to see actual allocations.
 Useful when profiling and optimizing your application memory.
 This helps to filter out the memory that is "cached".
 And it's the most accurate from the application perspective.
 * Avoid `Go 1.12.0-1.12.4` due to memory [allocation slowness bug](https://github.com/kubernetes/kubernetes/issues/75833#issuecomment-487830238)
 * Do not afraid to update Go runtime version in your application.
 But when you do:
   * Read the changelog
   * Change JUST the version (: Change single thing at the time to ensure that if there is something suspicious, you can immediately narrow to Go runtime upgrade.

-BTW you are new to the memory management and you would love to know even more details I would recommend reading the blog post of my friend [@povilasv: "Go memory management"](https://povilasv.me/go-memory-management/)
+BTW if you are new to the memory management and you would love to know even more details I would recommend reading the blog post of my friend [@povilasv: "Go memory management"](https://povilasv.me/go-memory-management/)